13 Things to Do in Hoi An: Ultimate Travel Guide for Your First Time in Hoi An

 I don’t personally recommend this one and I chose not to go.
 However, this is definitely a popular spot people go to when visiting Vietnam.
 The bridge is actually located inside of a theme park in Da Nang — so if you are staying in Hoi An you can easily go visit this bridge.
 It’s a popular Instagram photo destination.
 I’ve heard it gets extremely crowded and overly touristy, so that didn’t pique my interest but it definitely makes for a cool photo.
 If I were heading there, I’d get there early in the morning to try to beat the crowds.

 For day trips or experiences, you can book through a hostel if you would like.
-If you’re not staying at a hostel, definitely consider Get Your Guide for booking your experiences!
+If you’re not staying at a hostel, definitely consider booking with Viator.

 The trips and activities offered are cheap and you can sometimes do a lot of the things on this list with one booking.

-When coming to Hoi An, I highly recommend staying at SnapStay Hoi An Hostel.
-This place is clean and welcoming, with a super cool rooftop.
-The owner, Ernest, is PHENOMENAL.
+When visiting Hoi An, I highly recommend staying at SnapStay Hoi An Hostel.
+It’s clean, welcoming, and has a super cool rooftop that’s perfect for meeting other travelers.